-Effective SaaS keyword research is the best method to know these keywords.
+Effective SaaS keyword research is the only way to find those winning phrases.

 What is SaaS Keyword Research?

-SaaS keyword research is the process of finding terms or phrases that people usually type into search engines when they need software like yours.
-While searching, they may have different queries in their mind, such as,
+SaaS keyword research is the process of finding terms or phrases that people type into search engines when they need software solutions like yours.
+While searching, your potential customers may have different queries in mind, such as

 - Best CRM software for small businesses